Jestercheek123/EvaP/Users-and-their-Rights.md

 Users without an account cannot do anything useful.
 There is no way to sign up, and there are no public pages besides the login and FAQ pages.

-### User
+### Users with an account
-Users are able to login via Kerberos or a login key.
+Users with an account are able to login via Kerberos or a login key.
 They can see all published results.

 ### Participant